 - Toss a different item.
 Common alternatives include a stuffed animal, the ring pillow, a boutonniere, a gift card, and some sweets.
 If you are having a themed wedding, an item that fits the theme is also a great option; for instance, if your reception’s theme is sports, you can toss a signed baseball or football.

+So, what does catching the bouquet mean?
 The wedding tradition of tossing the bouquet is rich in history and symbolism.
 The bouquet is seen as a symbol of fortune, good luck, and fertility; catching the bouquet denotes that you will receive those soon.
 Furthermore, if you catch the bouquet, it is believed that you will either be the next person to get married, or you will meet the love of your life shortly.